qjson/qjson-c/README.md

 qjson-c has no dependency with other libraries.

+It is also possible to build a library and `qjson` program binary with `make`.
+Call `make test` to test the program, and `make clean` to remove all built files, including the libraries and the program.

 ### qjson command line application

 A qjson command line may be build with the provided main.c file.